Dr. Lisa Bryant

 Areas of expertise: American politics and government; political behavior; public opinion; campaigns and elections; election sciences; race / ethnicity; gender and politics; public policy; political methods.

-Dr. Bryant joined Fresno State in 2014 and her research focuses on primarily on election administration, public opinion and political behavior, campaigns and elections, and gender and representation.
+Dr. Bryant's research focuses on primarily on election administration, public opinion and political behavior, campaigns and elections, and gender and representation.

 Her work has been published in several journals including American Politics Research, Political Behavior, Electoral Studies, and Publius: The Journal of Federalism.
 Her article, “Working Mothers Represent: How Children Affect the Legislative Agenda of Women in Congress”, was awarded the Hahn-Sigelman Prize for best article published in American Politics Research in 2019 and she was invited to share this research with the U.S. Congress’s Moms in the House Caucus in 2020.
 Dr. Bryant was awarded the Provost’s Promising New Faculty Award in 2019.